The Demise of Mankind

 Personally, I believe we are here because of Directed Panspermia which is a highly disputed hypothesis among scientists.
 The movie Prometheus gives a visually brilliant portrayal of this Directed Panspermia on earth as a humanoid alien’s DNA cascades into a waterfall.

 What are your thoughts?
-I’d love to hear them.
+Do you think extraterrestrials will be hostile or peaceful?
+I’d love to hear what you think.